LogoHistorical Figure MBTI

 The Mind Behind the Letters

 We know Sophie Volland almost entirely through the man who loved her.
-Of the letters she wrote to Denis Diderot across nearly thirty years, almost none survive — possibly destroyed by her family after her death, possibly by her own design.
-What remains is approximately 553 letters he wrote to her, a correspondence so extraordinary in its range and intellectual intimacy that scholars have used it as a primary source for everything from the social history of the Enlightenment to the inner life of the Encyclopédie's editor.
-The paradox of Sophie Volland is that she is known through an absence: we reconstruct her from the shape of the conversation she was half of, from the questions she must have asked to produce the answers he gave, from the challenges she must have issued to produce the self-examination he performed.
+Of the letters she wrote to Denis Diderot across nearly thirty years, almost none survive — possibly destroyed by her family, possibly by her own design.
+What remains is approximately 553 letters he wrote to her: a correspondence so extraordinary in intellectual intimacy that scholars have mined it as a primary source for the inner life of the Encyclopédie's editor.
+Sophie Volland is known through an absence — reconstructed from the questions she must have asked to produce the answers he gave, from the challenges she must have issued to produce the self-examination he performed.

 An INTP whose intellectual substance shaped the greatest correspondence of the French Enlightenment — Sophie Volland exists in the negative space of Diderot's letters, and the shape of that space is unmistakably precise.